-Horowitz changed tactics in the case and filed countersuits.
+Lawyer changed tactics in the case and filed countersuits.
 For the first time, the people who were suing were now also being sued.
 In about a year, before trial, the case settled on terms favorable to [Name Withheld for Privacy].
 Criminal charges against [Name Withheld for Privacy] were also favorably resolved.
 The attorney was not so fortunate.
 He was convicted of a felony.
 In one of the great tragedies that underscores the cruelties of life, the stress of litigation contributed to the death of this fine man.
 His kindness and generosity were cruelly used by others.
-It was an honor to represent him.

 Michael Savage v.
 Council on American Islamic Relations

 Not a “white collar” case, still, the right to speech extends to everyone, including Michael Savage.

 This ongoing saga pits the nation’s most powerful radio talk show host, Michael Savage against the Hamas front group, Council on American Islamic Relations (CAIR).
 CAIR parades as a civil rights group but hides its origins as part of the Hamas, Muslim Brotherhood movement in America.
 As the group lures normal people to its side, it twists their good intentions towards its ultimate goal, the establishment of an Hamas’ based agenda in the United States.
 CAIR has led a nationwide attack on Michael Savage, just as it attacked many other public figures.
 Unlike the others, Savage chose to stand and fight.
 Lawyer is representing Michael Savage in his battle against CAIR.
 For more details go to Michael Savage’s webpage at www.MichaelSavage.com.

 A classic white collar case where political considerations led to a misguided prosecution for financial crimes.